aristocrats/sikky/README.md

 [![npm downloads](https://img.shields.io/npm/dm/sikky.svg)](https://www.npmjs.org/package/sikky)
 [![npm](https://img.shields.io/npm/l/express.svg?style=flat-square)](https://github.com/kflash/sikky/blob/master/LICENSE.md)

-> A very fast, and small sized TypeScript 2.0 boilerplate.

-`TypeScript 2.0 Pre` is the default TypeScript compiler, and the source files get transpiled down to `ES2015` by default. `Rollup` and `Bublé` are used to make a clean `ES2015` bundle.`Bublé` is used for compability with older browsers.
+A fast, and small sized TypeScript 2.0 boilerplate.
+All source files get transpiled down to `ES2015` by default. `Rollup` and `Bublé` are used to make a clean `ES2015` bundle.`Bublé` is used for compability with older browsers.
 Easy to get rid of or replaced with `Babel`.

 Debugging and server testing can be done within  `VSCode` itself.